 Michael works in FSBR’s business practice, specializing in franchising, intellectual property, liquor licensing, and general business law.
-He works with businesses of all sizes, offering legal advice regarding business decisions and helping clients manage risk and execute growth strategies through franchising.
+He works with businesses of all sizes, offering legal advice regarding business decisions and helping clients manage risk and executive growth strategies through franchising.

 Outside of the office, Michael enjoys spending time with his family, playing golf, and rooting for MSU and Detroit sports teams.

 - Detroit Wing Company